 They offer easy-care Traveller shirts for those of you who don’t have time to iron, or never grew out of getting your mum to do it.
 Their shirting will fit in comfortably with most office dress-codes, so you can bank on some serious longevity.
 However, there’s a price for the privilege to wear Thomas Pink, as most of their shirts start well over one hundred bucks.

 CT collections boast easy-care shirting for the daily grind, but they also offer superfine two-ply cotton shirts and dinner shirts if you need to dust the tux off.
 They run four cuts – classic, slim, extra slim, and super slim – across a range of patterns.
 Charles Tyrwhitt are accessible for both the well-heeled and those just starting out.
 A plain white dress shirt will set you back $69 and if you buy four in most varieties, you’ll be paying $220 or less.

-Their business shirts are 100% cotton, and constructed in various weaves to suit the season.
-You’ll find heavier oxford cloth shirts for winter, and lighter linen numbers for the scorcher November to March period.
+Their business shirts are 100% cotton and constructed in various weaves to suit the season.
+You’ll find heavier Oxford cloth shirts for winter, and lighter linen numbers for the scorching November to March period.

 Check out their floral shirts in their spring/summer collections and make sure you get a few of their easy-iron white shirts to pad the work wardrobe.
-These guys offer various multibuy packages – between $180 to $240 – so their value for money is highly competitive.
+M.J.
+Bale offer various multi-buy packages – between $180 to $240 – so their value for money is highly competitive.

 In addition to the slick tailoring that begets their name, SS offers custom shirting that allows you to select the usual specifications – collar, cloth, embroidery – in concert with their in-house blocks.
 They do require measurements in-store for this reason, and shirts start at $175.
 You can find Suit Shop in Crossley St, Melbourne, and in both the Strand Arcade and Chifley in Sydney.